marcinotorowski/MSIX-Hero/README.md

 Bug reports, feature improvements and pull requests are welcome.

 ## Tech stack
-The project is written almost exclusively in .NET Core 3.1.
+The project is written almost exclusively in .NET 5.0.
 Minor parts use .NET Framework 4.7 and PowerShell.

 ## Official binaries ###
 You can download official binaries (signed + deployable via MSIX/appinstaller) from the official website: https://msixhero.net/get